 On behalf of the German Association for Industry Communications (bvik), the STAR COOPERATION is establishing a system of key performance indicators for the success of marketing measures.
 The system will be implemented in practice for the first time in June.

 Many B2B companies lack in concrete indications for measuring the effectiveness of their marketing activities.
 Therefore, bvik commissioned the STAR COOPERATION in the past year to establish suitable key performance indicators (KPIs) in this area.
 Those shall enable companies to make the success of marketing activities measurable and to deduce action recommendations from the measuring results.
 Firstly, the fundamental factors were identified and defined in intensive workshops, through member surveys and extensive research.
-In the ongoing reference project, the truly relevant individual factors deriving from this basis are being incorporated in a meaningful KPI system which offers a dashboard overview of all factors crucial for success.
+In the ongoing reference project, the truly relevant individual factors deriving from this basis are being incorporated in a meaningful KPI system.
+This offers a dashboard overview of all factors crucial for success.
 From June onwards, the results will be transferred into practice for the first time and validated for its significance.

 The goal: Agile Marketing